-A Build to Rent loan is financing designed for investors who are constructing properties specifically to hold as rentals.
+A Build to Rent loan is financing designed for investors who are building or renovating properties specifically to hold as rentals.
 Instead of treating construction and permanent financing as two separate steps, this type of loan combines both phases into a single transaction.
 That means the loan funds the ground-up build and then transitions into long-term financing once the project is complete.
+These programs are currently available in 47 states, making them accessible to investors in most markets.

 Key Features of a Build to Rent Loan #

-Up to 87.5 percent loan-to-cost, with up to 100 percent of construction costs funded
+- Between 85 to 90 percent loan-to-cost, with up to 100 percent of construction costs funded

 How It Works #

-At closing, funds are allocated for both the land purchase (if applicable) and construction budget.
-Like a traditional construction loan, money for the build is released in draws tied to milestones such as foundation, framing, and final completion.
-Each draw requires an inspection to confirm progress.
-Once the project is finished, the loan automatically converts into permanent financing without requiring a second closing, new underwriting, or duplicate fees.
+At closing, the lender allocates funds for both the land purchase (if applicable) and construction budget.
+Like a traditional construction loan, the lender releases money for the build in draws tied to milestones such as foundation, framing, and final completion.
+Each draw requires a digital inspection to confirm progress.
+Once the project is finished, the borrower can choose to convert the loan into permanent financing without requiring a second closing or duplicate fees.

 Why Investors Use Build to Rent Loans #